Chilean Marine Corps: Organization

 The Chilean Marines are organized into two battalion-sized detachments (Destacamento de Infantería), two full-time battalions plus support units.
 As of 2013 they are now a full division-sized formation of 2 brigades plus independent units.

 Expeditionary Amphibious Brigade

+Infantes de Marina de la Brigada Expedicionaria Anfibia.

 The Expeditionary Amphibious Brigade (Brigada Anfibia Expedicionaria, BAE), forms the amphibious component of the Corps with a mission to support the armed services in peacekeeping missions of in times of conflict and can do operations adaptable to any terrain possible.
 The brigade is headquartered in the Marine Corps bases in Concon and Talcahuano.